 Richie Grant is a playmaker.
 That’s never been more clear after a 2020 campaign that had him in contention for the Thorpe Award.
 Grant brings some of the best range in the 2020 class, and he plays with a physical mindset.

-He’ll have to continue to hone his instincts and add to his frame at the NFL level, but if a team needs a defensive catalyst on Day 2, the UCF safety is one of the best value options in that range.
+He’ll have to continue to hone his instincts and add to his frame at the NFL level, but if a team needs a defensive catalyst on early-to-mid Day 2, the UCF safety is one of the best value options in that range.

 Some factors prevent Grant from being considered the draft’s top safety.
 He can still be more consistent, and his age also generates pause.
 Grant will be 24 years old by November of his rookie season, so there might be more long-term potential with other players.